 Qualifications and training

 Specific dementia qualifications are available at level 2 and 3, in addition to the dementia pathways within the level 2 and 3 diplomas.
-You can also search the endorsed provider directory for shorter courses delivered by recommended learning and development providers.
+You can also search the endorsed provider directory for shorter courses delivered by recommended learning and development providers from Skills for Care.

 We want to help you choose the right learning and the right provider for you.